riacob/Nano328P-detoNANO/README.md

 <br>
 Two communicating devices* (transmitter/receiver or master/slave), once correctly configured, get linked together with a keepalive packet**.
 <br>
-After the user arms both devices, and steps away from the receiver to a safe distance, the user can press both detonation buttons and wait, if set, for the timer to expire, and thus for the detonation to happen.
+After the user arms both devices, and steps away from the receiver to a safe distance, the user can arm the device and press both detonation buttons and wait, if set, for the timer to expire, and thus for the detonation to happen.
 <br>
 *An unbalanced mode with a master and multiple slaves is possible.
 <br>